The Consequences of Destroying an encircled tree and how to Avoid These

 What happens if I conduct work on a tree that is protected without permission?

-If you carry out work on a protected tree without the appropriate permits, you could be facing substantial fines and even imprisonment.
+If you work on a protected tree without obtaining the necessary authorizations, you could be subject to massive fines or even prison.

-Yes, you can appeal to a TPO or preservation or TPO if you feel it is unjustified.
-However, you will need be able to present evidence to back your argument and demonstrate why it is not necessary to appeal the TPO or the preservation decision isn’t necessary.
+You can appeal to a TPO or preservation or TPO if you believe it is unjustified.
+But, you’ll need to provide evidence to support your case and show that the TPO or preservation order is not necessary.

-It is illegal to remove a protected tree without obtaining the required permissions.
-If you need removal of the tree it is necessary to seek permission from the council and provide proof to back your claim.
+It is against the law to remove trees that are protected without the required permissions.
+If you require the tree to be removed then you must seek permission from the council and provide proof to back your claim.

 Conclusion

-To conclude, knowing if the tree is protected is a vital step in ensuring that any tree work is legally completed.
-Understanding the different kinds of protection, and knowing how to identify them, you can ensure that you’re following the law and protecting the trees that you are responsible for.
-If you are unsure about the protection status of trees, we suggest consulting a reputable tree specialist, such as Hawkesbury Tree Trimming.
-Our team of experienced arborists can advise you on the protection status of your trees and walk you through the steps to ensure that you are complying with the laws.
-With our expertise and commitment to provide high-quality tree services We can assist you to preserve the beauty and worth that your trees have.
-Call us now by phone at 0480 024 203 to schedule a consultation, and let us guide you on how to keep your trees safe and healthy.
+To conclude, knowing if the tree is protected is an essential step in ensuring that any tree work is legally completed.
+Understanding the different kinds of protection and how to check for them, you can ensure that you are acting within the law and protecting the trees that you are responsible for.
+If you are unsure about the protection status of a tree, we recommend consulting an experienced tree expert like Hawkesbury Tree Trimming.
+Our team of experienced arborists will be able to advise you on the protection status of your trees and guide you through the necessary steps to ensure you are following the law.
+With our experience and dedication to provide high-quality tree services, we can help you keep the beauty and worth of your trees.
+Call us now by calling 0480 024 203 to schedule a consultation and let us help you ensure that your trees are protected and healthy.